ChampyTech/tech-acronyms/README.md

 ## 🙏 Contributing

 Want to add an acronym or found an error?
-Open an issue or a pull request!
+Open a pull request or an issue!

 - Keep alphabetical order
 - Use the standard format